Pooletergeist/tattered/_site/content/pyramid.md

 Combining the lessons from each, we'll have no trouble with a counting pyramid

 ## Star Grid
-- Make a line of stars with a loop.
+### *Insight: make a line with a loop, repeat by nesting line-making under another loop.*
-- Nest line-making inside a second loop to repeat line-making many times!

 We want many lines of stars.
 ```
 *****